NativeScript/firebase/packages/firebase-admob/README.md

 > **Note:** Before you use this plugin, if you haven't already, setup your app for Firebase by following the instructions at [@nativescript/firebase-core](../firebase-core/).

-The `@nativescript/firebase-admob` plugin for currently supports loading and displaying the following ad types:
+The `@nativescript/firebase-admob` plugin currently supports loading and displaying the following ad types:

 - [Banner](#banner-ads)
 - [Interstitial (full-screen)](#interstitial-ad)